-Construction sites that disturb one acre or more (less than one acre of land but will be part of a common plan of development or sale that will ultimately disturb one or more acres of land) must obtain a stormwater discharge permit under the Clean Water Act.
+Construction sites that disturb one acre or more (or less than one acre of land but will be part of a common plan of development or sale that will ultimately disturb one or more acre of land) require stormwater discharge permit under the Clean Water Act.
 In Utah, this takes the form of a state-issued UPDES Construction General Permit (CGP) or the Common Plan Permit (CPP), which is issued under Utah Code Title 19, Chapter 5 with EPA oversight.
 Federal regulations set baseline effluent limitation guidelines for construction activities in 40 CFR Part 450, which outline required BMP-based controls known as Construction and Development Effluent Guidelines.

-Regulations mandate that sites implement controls to minimize erosion and sediment runoff, stabilize disturbed soils promptly, manage dewatering and wash water, and prevent exposure of pollutants or debris to stormwater.
+Regulations mandate that operators at permitted sites implement controls to minimize erosion and sediment runoff, stabilize disturbed soils promptly, manage dewatering and wash water, and prevent exposure of pollutants or debris to stormwater.
 Federal rules require effective erosion and sediment controls to be designed, installed, and maintained to minimize pollutant discharges.
 They also require contractors to implement pollution prevention measures for equipment washing and material storage, and prohibit the discharge of concrete washout, fuels, oils, or other toxic substances.
 All federal requirements are built into Utah's permits and expectations for BMPs on construction sites.
 Utah has adopted state-specific provisions to ensure compliance with these federal standards and to streamline enforcement.
 Utah Code §19-5-108.3 (2025) amended the Utah Water Quality Act to streamline and unify the implementation of construction stormwater controls.
 This legislation explicitly defines a "best management practice" as any method or measure that complies with 40 C.F.R.
 Part 450.
 In other words, Utah law aligns its BMP definition and expectations directly with the federal effluent guidelines.
 This preferred list of BMPs for construction sites ensures that contractors have clear guidance on which BMPs are considered effective and acceptable.

 Utah's construction storm water permits (CGP/CPP) further implement these rules by requiring owners/operators of construction projects to develop a SWPPP that incorporates appropriate BMPs and meet specific effluent limitations and inspection routines.
-The CGP/CPP (UPDES Permit No. UTRC00000) applies from the commencement of earth-disturbance until final stabilization of the site.
-It mandates regular self-inspections, maintenance of BMPs, and record-keeping to demonstrate that selected BMPs are effectively controlling stormwater pollution.
-As of May 7, 2025, state law, Utah Code §19-5-108.3, requires municipal system authorities to complete oversight inspections via electronic site inspection.
-The electronic site inspections consist of geolocated, time-stamped photos of on-site BMPs taken, evaluated, and sent to the authority by the operator as proof of compliance.
-Together, the federal and state regulations set the framework that this manual supports: they establish why BMPs are needed, which BMPs are recommended, and how they must be implemented and monitored to stay in compliance.
+The CGP/CPP applies from the commencement of earth-disturbance until final stabilization of the site.
+Permits mandate regular self-inspections, maintenance of BMPs, and record-keeping to demonstrate that selected BMPs are effectively controlling stormwater pollution.
+As of May 7, 2025, Utah Code §19-5-108.3, requires oversight authorities to complete oversight inspections via Electronic Site Inspection (ESI).
+The ESI consists of geo-located, time-stamped photos of on-site BMPs which are taken, evaluated, and sent to the authority by the operator as proof of compliance.
+Together, the federal and state regulations set the framework that this manual supports: establishing why BMPs are needed, which BMPs are recommended, and how those must be implemented and monitored to stay in compliance.